 How much weight can you pull with an Andersen Hitch?

-When it comes to pulling weight, the Andersen hitch is not your best option.
-A typical Andersen hitch can only be used for up to 14,000 pounds of weight capacity.
-This does not mean that you cannot pull more than 14,000 pounds – it simply means that this type of hitch should not be used for any load weighing more than 14,000 pounds.
-If you are planning to pull heavier loads than this, your best bet would be to use something like a 5th wheel hitch instead of an Andersen hitch.
+Not the finest option for pulling weight, the Andersen hitch.
+A conventional Andersen hitch can only support 14,000 pounds.
+It does not mean you cannot pull more than 14,000 pounds, but this hitch should not be utilized for loads beyond 14,000 pounds.
+If you’re pulling heavier weights than this, use a 5th wheel hitch instead of an Andersen.

 How much weight can you pull with a 5th Wheel Hitch?